Autism and Equine Therapy Explained

 Therapeutic horseback riding involves mounted activities where individuals interact with horses in a controlled setting.
 This type of program is designed to improve physical, emotional, and social skills.
 Participants engage in riding exercises tailored to their abilities, which can encourage increased confidence, coordination, and balance.

 Equine therapy can enhance various skills, as it not only involves riding but also caring for the horse through grooming and feeding, which fosters responsibility and empathy.
-For a comprehensive understanding of how these skills can translate into daily life, refer to our article on autism and life skills development.
+These hands-on routines can translate into daily-life independence when paired with consistent practice at home.

 Hippotherapy and Its Benefits